Applied Quantum Machine Learning using Qiskit

 • Classical Machine Learning Concepts

-This course assumes knowledge and fluency with basic classical ML concepts, including supervised ML, SVMs, kernels, and neural networks.
+This course assumes knowledge and fluency with basic classical ML concepts, including neural networks, supervised and unsupervised ML.

 • Working Knowledge of Numpy, Sklearn, Pandas